MakeSchool-Tutorials/FEW-2.4-Wthr-Native-Tutorial/FEW-2.4-Wthr-Native-Tutorial.md

 #### View

-A view is arectangular area on the screen that can display child elements.
+A view is a rectangular area on the screen that can display child elements.

 ```
 <View>